 5. What’s the Smallest Down Payment I Can Make on This Loan?

-Different mortgages come with different down payment requirements, so be sure you know your requirements and that you can meet them before signing on the dotted line.
+How much should you put down on a house?
+Well, different mortgages come with different down payment requirements, so be sure you know your requirements and that you can meet them before signing on the dotted line.
 In most cases, it’s best if you make your down payment as large as possible in order to reduce the total amount you have to borrow.
-Borrowers who aren’t able to gather the standard 20 percent down payment aren’t automatically disqualified from mortgage approval, but they are likely to have to pay private mortgage insurance, which bumps up their monthly payments.
+Borrowers who aren’t able to gather the standard 20 percent down payment aren’t automatically disqualified from mortgage approval, but they are likely to have to pay PMI (private mortgage insurance), which bumps up their monthly payments.